Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

-It's Not a True Cricket and It's Not Native to Jerusalem
+Not a True Cricket and It's Not a Native of Jerusalem

 The Jerusalem cricket is native to the western United States and Mexico, and it is actually not a cricket at all, although it does resemble one.
 Luckily, it doesn't make that annoying sound that can keep you up all night (unless you like the sound of crickets rubbing their legs together, in which case it can help you fall asleep).